dongsupark/coreos-docs/kubernetes/running_k8s.md

 * is there a difference between 'kubectl delete service -l "name==redis-master"' and 'kubectl stop service -l "name==redis-master"'?

 ANS: ?

+* which IP will see APP inside pod if someone will try to connect?

+ANS: APP will see docker/flannel interface host IP address

 ## TODO